9 celebrities you may have forgotten appeared on 'Family Ties'

-"Family Ties" turns 35 this year — and what would we do, baby, without the beloved sitcom?
+"Family Ties" turns 35 on Sept.
+22 — and what would we do, baby, without the beloved sitcom?

 The hit NBC series, which ran from 1982 to 1989, focused on the Keaton family: young Republican Alex P. Keaton (Michael J. Fox), his sisters Mallory (Justine Bateman) and Jennifer (Tina Yothers), and their parents, free-spirited Steven (Michael Gross) and Elyse (Meredith Baxter).